Chong Hwa Secondary School: History

 Starting humbly with three rented double stories building in Jalan Genting Klang of Kuala Lumpur, the school was founded in 1919.

 With increasing numbers of students, the Board of Directors raised funds to purchase the property land where the Chong Hwa Primary School is situated today.
 In 1922, the new campus was set with only four classrooms, an office and a library.

 To accommodate the increasing number of students, a two-story brick building was built in 1938 and in the year of 1939, the first coeducation school was established and officially named as Selangor Chinese Primary & Secondary School.
 Mr. Liang Long Guang (梁龙光) was the first principal for the school.
 Soon after, the school anthem was composed with the aid of the music teacher, Mr. Chen Luo Han (陈洛汉).

 The secondary school introduced both art and science streams and its reputation increased over time.
 The school has over 900 students with students from as far as Vietnam, Thailand and Indonesia.

 In the year of 1940, Mr. Liu Jing Sheng (刘经生) was appointed as the principal after the resignation of Mr. Liang.
 Owing to the Education Act in that period of time, the secondary school has to be shifted to Jalan Gombak.

 During the outbreak of the Pacific War in 1941, the school was forced to close down.
 The school was destroyed during the war and what was left were ruins.
 Books, instruments, teaching aids, and efforts over the years were all shattered.

 After the retrocession of Malaya in 1945, the primary school was reopened on 1 November 1945, followed by the secondary school on 26 March 1946.
 The secondary school was temporarily set up on the field opposite to the primary school.

 In the year of 1954, under the administration of Mr. Ye Shao Chun (叶少春), the school increased its size to 2,000 students.
 However, there were insufficient classrooms and the construction of the new campus could not be commenced.
 Thus in 1955, the secondary school had to temporarily borrow 16 classrooms from the primary school due to the growing numbers of students.

-The new Gombak Road secondary school construction was then finally started in 1957 and was completed on July 1958.
+The new Gombak Road secondary school construction was then finally started in 1957 and was completed in July 1958.
 The school has then expanded to 30 classrooms and the number of students went up to more than a thousand and three hundred people.
 The primary school accepted the subsidies from the government and became a standard Chinese primary school.
 Hence, the secondary school was separated from it.

 Four years later in 1962, the school was split into the Chinese Government Secondary School (SMJK Chong Hwa) and Chong Hwa Independent High School with each having the morning and afternoon session classes respectively.
 Mr. Chen Di Long (陈迪隆) was officially appointed as the principal of SMJK Chong Hwa in 1979.